 4. Update Your Website

 Update key website pages to mirror the consumer's “new norm”.
 Consider highlighting the best at-home products on the brand’s homepage or updating imagery to showcase life in COVID-19, such as working from home or social distancing at the dog park.
-These messaging changes will add value to new and returning customers' lives by providing helpful information to make a purchase and feel an emotional connection to your brand that benefits themselves and their pet.
+These messaging changes will add value to new and returning customers' lives by providing helpful information to make a purchase and feel an emotional connection to your brand that benefits them and their pets.

 The pet industry is certainly booming during the pandemic, which makes it the perfect time to connect with new customers.
 Take a moment to review the marketing mix and evaluate: